Quickbooks Online VS Xero

-Both QuickBooks Online and Xero offer mobile apps for Android and iPhones.
+Both QuickBooks Online and Xero offer mobile apps for Android and iPhone.

 The only reason Xero takes the cake in this category is that you can use Xero with Linux, a capability QuickBooks Online currently doesn’t offer.

 Users & Permissions

 Xero offers unlimited users for all five of its pricing plans.
 The company also provides some of the strongest user permissions in cloud accounting.
 QuickBooks Online only supports one, three, or five users depending on your pricing plan (you can add up to twenty-five users total, but the cost adds up fast).
 QBO also has users permission, but in the end, you can’t beat unlimited users.

 Ease Of Use

 That said, Xero is only easy to use once you get to know the software.
 There is a steep learning curve and setup can be quite intensive.
 Xero offers plenty of support tools to get over this learning curve (which is more than QuickBooks Online can say).
 Because of QuickBooks Online’s recent downgrade and Xero’s steep learning curve, the programs are tied in this category.

 Winner: QuickBooks Online